Pre-IPO: Advantages over IPO

 By raising more funds, a private company get an opportunity to mature and better prepare for an IPO.

 At the pre-IPO stage investors invest in private firms several months or years prior to their listing: they "freeze" their investments for a longer period of time in the hope of receiving quality assets.
 An investor exits a pre-IPO deal after the company becomes public or is sold to a strategic investor.

 Higher risks that come with such deals mean that pre-IPO shares are cheaper than IPO shares.
+The discount reflects factors such as limited liquidity, valuation uncertainty, and the possibility that the company may delay or abandon its public listing.
 At the same time, it is difficult to objectively estimate the value of shares at the pre-IPO stage because a privately held company, unlike a public one, doesn't disclose financial statements.

 Another advantage is to offset the risk of loss as compared to the more recent funding stages.
 However, there is a risk that the company will postpone IPO for a longer period or cancel it altogether.